iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

 ++++++++++++++++++++++++
 The module's *Control Displacement* is a direct input target **displacement** into the position PID controller.
-*Control Displacements* can be set through the :ref:`Multi Turn Angle Control Client <multi_turn_control_label>`, and can be set in either module radians ctrl_angle or output meters ctrl_linear_displacement (assuming meters_per_radian is non-zero.
+*Control Displacements* can be set through the :ref:`Multi Turn Angle Control Client <multi_turn_control_label>`, and can be set in either module radians *ctrl_angle* or output meters *ctrl_linear_displacement* (assuming meters_per_radian is non-zero.
 See :ref:`Angular v.
 Linear Control`).

 A reminder that Control Angle defines a *displacement*, not a position, and is, in general, measured relative to the module's *Zero Angle*.
-See :ref:`Setting Observed Displacement and its Relationship with Zero Angle` for more information.
+See :ref:`Zero Angle` as well as :ref:`Setting Observed Displacement and its Relationship with Zero Angle` for more information.

-The module will rotate to the controlled displacement at the speed defined by *Maximum Angular Speed*.
+The module will rotate to the controlled displacement at the speed defined by :ref:`Maximum Angular Speed`.

 A basic example of how your module will move during a displacement command is provided below.
 Note that positive displacement is measured in the counter-clockwise direction.